MalayMaity1/sigma-demo/README.md

 # sigma-demo
-This a demo for github
+This is a demo for git and github